 Making A Difference in Our County

-The UGA Extension Agriculture and Natural Resources agent in Lumpkin County, Clark MacAllister, assists farmers and homeowners with many topics, including soil fertility, safe pesticide use, private pesticide license testing, water use, home gardening, small farm startups, and crop and pasture management.
-The Lumpkin County Extension office also provides soil, water, forage and plant pathogen testing through the Agricultural and Environmental Services Laboratories at UGA.
-The UGA Extension agent was instrumental in setting up applied research in wine grapes all over north Georgia.
-The agent helped write a grant to fund research testing the efficacy of different pruning methods in north Georgia vineyards.
-Pruning techniques were evaluated for levels of disease control and bud-break delay for cold protection.
-Many local producers have used this research to modify outdated pruning techniques.
+The UGA Extension Agriculture and Natural Resources (ANR) agent in Lumpkin County, Clark MacAllister, assists farmers and homeowners with many topics, including soil fertility, safe pesticide usage, private pesticide license testing, water usage, home gardening, small farm start-ups, and crop and pasture management.
+UGA Extension in Lumpkin County also provides soil, water, forage and plant pathogen testing through the Agricultural and Environmental Services Laboratories at UGA.

 The Lumpkin County ANR agent was instrumental in setting up applied research in wine grapes all over north Georgia.
 The agent helped secure several grants to fund research testing the efficacy of different leaf-pruning and trellising techniques in north Georgia vineyards.
 Research trials were evaluated for the disease control and development of fruit quality.
 Many local producers will use this research data to modify canopy-management techniques and reduce disease levels.